nmattia/nmattia.com/posts/2018-03-11-reproducible-setup-linux-macos.md

 This captures the essence of Nix.
 All this package building is described through a set of Nix files (with a `.nix` extension).
-Nix does _not_ actually have a package repository: all it has is a package repository _description_, [`nixpkgs`](...), which is a set of Nix files!
+Nix does _not_ actually have a package archive: all it has is a package repository _description_, [`nixpkgs`][nixpkgs], which is nothing but a bunch of Nix files!
+Nix downloads those files and prepares the packages on your machine.
 Most of it, however, was already built and cached, so after installing Nix you should be able to download any package from `nixpkgs`' cache:

 ``` shell
 $ curl https://nixos.org/nix/install | sh # install Nix